Calvin Coolidge

 Calvin Coolidge (born John Calvin Coolidge Jr.; /ˈkuːlɪdʒ/ KOOL-ij; July 4, 1872 – January 5, 1933) was the 30th president of the United States, serving from 1923 to 1929.
-A Republican lawyer from Massachusetts, he previously served as the 29th vice president from 1921 to 1923, under President Warren G. Harding, and as the 48th governor of Massachusetts from 1919 to 1921.
+A Republican lawyer from Massachusetts, he served from 1921 to 1923 as the 29th vice president, under President Warren G. Harding, and from 1919 to 1921 as the 48th governor of Massachusetts.
 Coolidge gained a reputation as a small-government conservative, with a taciturn personality and dry sense of humor that earned him the nickname "Silent Cal".

 Coolidge began his career as a member of the Massachusetts State House.
 He rose up the ranks of Massachusetts politics and was elected governor in 1918.
 As governor, Coolidge ran on the record of fiscal conservatism, strong support for women's suffrage, and vague opposition to Prohibition.
-His prompt and effective response to the Boston police strike of 1919 thrust him into the national spotlight as a man of decisive action.
+Despite his tardy response, Coolidge's involvement in the Boston police strike in 1919 thrust him into the national spotlight as a man of decisive action.
 The following year, the Republican Party nominated Coolidge as the running mate to Senator Warren G. Harding in the 1920 presidential election, which they won in a landslide.
 Coolidge served as vice president until Harding's death in 1923, after which he assumed the presidency.